m3y54m/stm32-playground/README.md

 ![](assets/bootloader.jpg)

-    Note: Before uploading the sketch, make sure that BOOT0 is connected to VCC and RESET the board.
+> Before uploading the sketch, make sure that BOOT0 is connected to VCC and RESET button is pressed.
 This will start up the microcontroller in the bootloader mode.

-    Each time you change the configuration of BOOT0, you should RESET the board.
+> Each time you change the configuration of BOOT0, you should RESET the board.

 ![](assets/boot0.jpg)